Dual GIP/GLP-1 Receptor Agonist

 SURMOUNT-1 Trial Summary

 Published in the New England Journal of Medicine (2022), the SURMOUNT-1 trial was a 72-week, randomized, double-blind, placebo-controlled trial of 2,539 adults with obesity (BMI ≥30) or overweight with weight-related comorbidities.
 Participants received tirzepatide 5 mg, 10 mg, or 15 mg weekly.
-The highest-dose group (15 mg) achieved a mean weight reduction of 22.5% — the greatest weight loss ever demonstrated in a randomized pharmaceutical trial.
-Over 91% of tirzepatide participants lost ≥5% body weight vs. 35% in the placebo group.
+The highest-dose group (15 mg) achieved a mean weight reduction of 20.9%.
+91% of tirzepatide participants lost ≥5% body weight vs. 35% in the placebo group.

 Reference: Jastreboff AM et al. Tirzepatide Once Weekly for the Treatment of Obesity.
 N Engl J Med.
 2022;387(3):205-216.